Variables

 A variable is a name given to a memory location.
 It is the basic unit of storage in a program.

-- The value stored in a variable can be changed during program execution.
+- The value stored in a variable can change during program execution.

 - In Java, all variables must be declared before use.